oletizi/avi-docs/src/site/docs/16.3/notifications-overview/index.md

 Alerts may be sent via SNMP traps using SNMP v2c.
 Multiple trap servers may be defined.

-Configuring SNMP traps is exclusively for sending alerts to an SNMP trap server, not for configuring how SNMP would poll Vantage SNMP OIDs.
+Configuring SNMP traps is exclusively for sending alerts to an SNMP trap server, not for configuring how SNMP would poll Avi Vantage SNMP OIDs.

 Traps are sent from the Controller cluster leader, but the leadership role can move to either follower Controller after a failure.
 Consequently, the external SNMP server should be configured to allow traffic from any one of the three Controllers in the cluster, i.e., all three addresses should be in the SNMP server's allowed-access list.
 The firewall rules should be configured to allow UDP traffic destined to port 162 on the SNMP trap server from any of the three cluster member's IP addresses.